 But before you apply, here are a few things to consider before taking a LAS to ensure you’re making the best borrowing decision possible.

-Things to consider before taking a loan against shares
+Key things to consider before applying for loan against shares

 A loan against shares is one of the most efficient ways to raise quick funds without parting ways with your investments.
 Whether you’re facing a temporary cash crunch or need to fund an emergency, this facility lets you leverage your existing securities without selling them.
 But before you go ahead, it’s important to understand what you’re signing up for.
 From eligibility to fees and documentation, here's everything you need to know to make a smart and confident borrowing decision.